dappblock/nextjs-ic-starter/README.md

 This project provides a simple starter template for Dfinity Internet Computer using Next.js framework as frontend.

 **Backend**
-A simple greeting hello world actor function coded in Motoko.
+* A simple greeting hello world canister written in Motoko
+* ImageBucket canister written in Motoko with create image, delete image and getImageById

 **Frontend**
-A simple React HTML form with name input, sending it to greet actor in backend and showing the returned result.
+* A simple React HTML form with name input, sending it to greet canister in backend and showing the returned result
+* A Image Upload HTML form with Pick a Image button, upload the image to image canister in backend, loading the image back from canister and display it using useImageObject React Hook

 ## Live Demo in IC Mainnet 🥳